panbinwot/Python-Interviews/Python Notes.md

 ### Decorator:
 Use cases, numpy vectorization decorator, pandas decorator.
 Basically a wrapper over a function.
-#### What is a decortor
+#### What is a decorator
 It is a way to specify management or augmentation code for functions and classes.
 Decorators themselves take the form of callable objects, functions, that process other callable ojects.
 It provides a way to insert automatically run code at the end of function and class definition statements.
-There are 2 types:
+- There are 2 types:
     1. Function Decorators: do name binding at function definition time, providing a layer of logic that can manage functions and meothods, or later calls to them.
     2. Class Decorators: do name binding at class definition time,

 #### Why decorators?
 1. Decorators have a very explicit syntax,which makes them easier to spot than helper function calls that may be arbitrarily far-removed from the subject functions or classes.
 2. Decorators are applied once, when the subject function or class is defined.
 3. Because of both of the prior points, decorators make it less likely that a user of an API will forget to augment function or class according to API requirements.

 ### Generator:
 #### Iterator in Python